Imaginashion/ccdev-vision/README.md

 ## Introduction

-This is a small example of a Computer Vision Application using jQuery File Upload in Django.
+This is a small example of a Computer Vision Application that takes in fashion images and retrieves corresponding products from Amazon.
+The match is based on keywords describing the clothing returned by the Google Cloud Vision API and the Amazon Search Results for the same keywords.

+## Description

 Here, you'll find a Django project with a minimal app.
 You can run the example standalone by cloning the repository, running the migrations, adding the keys and starting the server.